andrew1977b/Titanic/README.md

 convertages() converts unknown ages to useful averages.
 Numerous cuts through the data are shown, t o try to gain insight.
 Random forests are implemented.
 Several predictions are compared to each other.

-SAmple change to see if I'm connected to Michael's repo
+SAmple change to see if I'm connected to Michael's repo.